Resources

 Jamestown Urban Design Plan (2006)

-This plan outlines a vision for renewing downtown Jamestown, identifies the actions needed to accomplish the vision, and defines the roles and responsibilities of the institutions and people that can make it happen.
-It grew out of an extraordinarily collaborative effort involving city government, business and community leaders, foundations, downtown businesses, and city residents.
+This plan presents a clear vision for revitalizing downtown Jamestown, outlines the necessary actions to achieve that vision, and defines the roles and responsibilities of the institutions and individuals who can bring it to life.
+It is the result of an exceptionally collaborative effort involving city government, business and community leaders, foundations, downtown businesses, and local residents.

 Jamestown Neighborhood Revitalization Report